perrystephenson/midas/Documentation/UnderstandingTextMining.md

 The course defined Text Mining as the process of turning text data into **high-quality information** or **actionable knowledge**.
 It should:

 * minimise human effort (minimise consumption effort)
-* supplies knowledge for optimal decision-making
+* supply knowledge for optimal decision-making

 The course also specifies that **text retrieval** is an essential component of any text mining system.
 It can be a pre-processor for text mining, and it is needed for knowledge provenance.

 Given the dataset is only 6,000 records, it seems that text retrieval techniques are overkill for this iLab project.
 For the sake of completion it still makes sense to understand the techniques available in text retrieval and the associated use-cases.

-- [ ] Need to look into Text Retrieval techniques
+This will be covered at the end of the iLab project, if not required organically during the project.

 ## Text Mining

 _The following information is summarised from my study of the [Coursera Text Mining course](https://www.coursera.org/learn/text-mining)._

 Text mining is normally focused on extracting information from text which was created by humans (as opposed to text created by machines, such as access logs or SCADA events).
 In this way, the human is performing the role of a sensor which perceives the real world and expresses that information in a semi-standardised format (in this case, the English language).
-Analysing collections of text produced in this way can give you information about:
+Analysing collections of text produced in this way can allow you to reason about:

 1. The format (language)
 2. The observer's perception of the world
 3. The observer (sentiment, etc)
 4. The real world (including predictions)

 These are arranged in order of difficulty - using the text alone it is hard to make meaningful generalisations about the real world, but relatively easy to discover information about the format (the written English language).
 The addition of non-text data can improve the ability to generalise in both directions.
 It can help generalise about the real world, as it adds new information with a different creation process.
-It can also help provide context for the text analysis - this could be in the form or labels, or other contextual information.
+It can also help provide context for the text analysis - this could be in the form of labels, or other contextual information.

 This paradigm provides a nice breakdown for how different techniques apply to different objectives: